Join a network

 addressbookfiles should be placed under

-Continue to the Sync page to find out more about syncing your node.
+Continue to the Sync page to find out the next steps to sync your node.